adwithmukherjee/tsla-tweet-predictions/data_deliverable/reports/social_impact_report/README.md

 # Socio-historical Context and Impact Report
-This is where you can type out your socio-historical context and impact Report.

 ### Socio-Historical Context ###
 The major stakeholders in this project include stakeholders in the observed funds (Tesla and Russell 3000), social media users whose data we collect from StockTwits or Twitter, and those employed by Tesla, since ability to understand the relationship between social media use and stock price could affect social perception and ultimately profitability of their company.
 Depending on the results of our analysis, stakeholders and Tesla employees could either be benefited or harmed by our results.
 We expect the results to be neutral for social media users whose data we collect.